aappddeevv/scalajs-reaction/docs/src/main/tut/docs/redux.md

 * scala side integration: You have a scala component and wish to use it in javascript or scala connected to redux
    * scala: create the scala component then create your "make" function as usual
-   * scala: export the component using `Component.wrapScalaForJs`.
+   * scala: Wrap the component using `Component.wrapScalaForJs`.
 This creates a ReactJsComponent usable by javascript because it maps a general js.Object to the "make" function.
+You can export this component for use in javascript however it would not receive redux props.
    * scala: connect the result from the previous step using `redux.connect`.
 Like `connect` in javascript, you pass in a "component" an get a "component."
-   * scala: Using the connected ReactJsComponent, wrap it using `elements.wrapJsForScala`.
-The rationale is that the "connect" call creates another javascript component, so you just need to wrap it up for use.
+   * scala: Using the connected ReactJsComponent from above, wrap it using `elements.wrapJsForScala`.
+The rationale is that the "connect" call creates another javascript component, so you just need to wrap it for use just like an "imported" javascript component.
    * javascript: use the exported connected component if you want to.
-* javascript side inttegration: You have a scala component and wish to use it in javascript or scala connected to redux.
+* javascript side integration: You have a scala component and wish to use it in javascript or scala connected to redux.
    * scala: create the scala component
    * scala: export it using the description in the "Exporting" section
    * javascript: define a proxy wrapper